 Genre: Fiction – Magical Realism, Young adult

 During this ill fated journey Samual finds shelter in what he first assumes as a cave.
 He later learns that it is the head of an incomplete statue of a famous Brazilian saint and is surprised to hear the prayers of the believers from the town of Cadeia. .

 Did Samuel’s little play help the town or make matters worse for him?
 Where is the line between human intervention and God’s play?
 This short tale The Head of the Saint will answer these questions and more.

 Even though I had a vague idea about the subject, The Head of the Saint was a pleasant surprise.
 It reads like a folklore and all the characters are intertwined.

-If you are interested in reading folklores from different countries, you can pick The Head of the Saint.
+The Head of the Saint is a coming of age, if I can call that, story with intense themes that would surprise you.
+If you are interested in reading folklore from different countries, you can pick The Head of the Saint for Brazil.